Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure

-Very short-term forecasts, including minutes to a few hours ahead, are important for decision-making of wind power generation and for such forecasts, recent observations are more relevant to forecasting than numerical weather predictions (NWP) \cite{petropoulos2022forecasting}.
-The volatility of wind power generation necessitates such short-term forecasts to allow for wind farm operators to enable backup power supplies in case of shortages \cite{BlonbouRuddy2011Vswp}.
+Very short-term forecasts, including minutes to a few hours ahead, are important for decision-making of wind energy generation and for such forecasts, recent observations are more relevant to forecasting than NWP \cite{SweeneyConor2020Tfof}.
+The volatility of wind energy generation necessitates such short-term forecasts to allow for wind farm operators to enable backup power supplies in case of shortages \cite{BlonbouRuddy2011Vswp}.
 Common forecast horizons in literature include 10-minutely, 20-minutely, 30-minutely, and 1-hourly \cite{petropoulos2022forecasting, BlonbouRuddy2011Vswp} and accurate forecasts at each horizon can be important for power distribution planning.
 Strong complex seasonality in the form of multiple seasonality has been observed in instantaneous wind speeds \cite{azorin2021decline}, and thus must be considered with extra care in forecasting.
 This is, in particular, challenging in the context of hierarchical forecasting because temporal aggregation may change the dynamic of multiple seasonality in data and introduce a new one.
 The optimal hierarchical forecasting method is closely related to the characteristics of the individual series involved, forecasting horizon, the level at which forecasts are needed, among other factors \cite{abolghasemi2022model}.
-It is not evident whether one should rely on cross-temporal hierarchies or use sequential methods for reconciliation (temporal and cross-sectional) to obtain a more accurate forecast that accounts for high-frequency data, like wind data in our experiment.
+In achieving forecasts that are coherent across both space and time, one could use cross-temporal hierachies and their related simultaneous reconciliation techniques, or alternatively build various cross-sectional hierarchical time series models for the required temporal frequencies and generate forecasts for these hierarchies to obtain coherent forecasts across different levels for individual temporal frequencies.
+While building integrated cross-temporal hierarchies will take more computational effort and expertise, building cross-sectional hierarchies is easier.
+It is not evident if we can obtain significantly more accurate forecasts using the cross-temporal hierarchies for high-frequency wind data that justify the additional computational and technical effort.